DummyRick/CinemaSample/README.md

 The application's structure is as follows:

-- **API**: contains models, controllers, and startup configurations.
+- **API**: This directory contains models, controllers, and startup configurations.
-- **Application**: contains command and query handlers.
+- **Application**: This directory contains command and query handlers.
-- **Domain**: contains domain entities.
+- **Domain**: This directory contains domain entities.
-- **Persistence**: manages persistence with EF Core.
+- **Persistence**: This directory manages persistence with EF Core.

-## Test
+## Testing

 In the test folder, there is a .jmx file that allows testing endpoints with [JMeter](https://jmeter.apache.org/).
-As an example, a unit test project for some domains has been included in the solution.
+Additionally, a unit test project for some domains has been included in the solution.

-*Analyzing Tests*
+### Analyzing Tests

 Reaching a satisfactory test coverage percentage does not guarantee well-written tests.